FATpick/printables/README.md

  * [`pentatonic-scale-patterns-bass-a4.pdf`](https://github.com/FATpick/printables/blob/master/pentatonic-scale-patterns-bass-a4.pdf) - [printable poster of major and minor pentatonic scale patterns for bass](https://www.fatpick.com/printables/pentatonic-scale-patterns-bass-a4.pdf) - as above, but formatted for A4 paper

-These posters are also available from the [Pentatonic-Scale Patterns for Bass](https://www.fatpick.com/printables/pentatonic-scale-patterns-bass) page at FATpick.com.
+These posters are also available from the [*Pentatonic-Scale Patterns Mini-Poster*](https://www.fatpick.com/printables/pentatonic-scale-patterns-bass) page at FATpick.com.

 ---